Via ferrata: Spain

 The first via ferrata in Spain was built in 1954 (Canal del Palomo, Huesca, Grading D).
 After that, it took longer before a sporty route was created in 1993 at Montserrat in Catalonia.
 Today there may be around 200 via ferratas in Spain.
-Most of them are located in Catalonia, Aragon and Andalusia (around Ronda and Malaga).
+Most of them are located in Catalonia, Aragon, Comunidad Valenciana and Andalusia (around Ronda and Malaga).
 Due to the weather, they can mostly be used all year round.
 Only a few routes lead to a summit.
 The most difficult via ferrata in the world is on the Canary Islands (Via Ferrata Extraplomix, Gran Canaria, unique Grading G).
 A specialty are routes that lead through waterless canals (e.g. Canal de las Damas, Collbató, Grading D).

 Switzerland

 Despite its central position in the Alps, via ferratas took a long time to arrive in Switzerland.
 It was not until 1993 that the Tälli Klettersteig, the first real Swiss via ferrata (and still considered one of the best), was created on the sheer southern faces of Gadmer Flue in the Urner Alps.
 Even then nothing much further happened for several years, but in this century there has been a rapid development of via ferratas, with over 150 now listed.
 According to the Rother guide, the Swiss via ferratas are typically similar in character to the "sport" via ferratas in France; however, they are usually not as generously engineered with artificial holds so that climbers have to make contact with the rock and think about where the next foothold is.

 Via ferratas are now spread across Switzerland, but particularly in the central and western areas.
 Areas with a large number of via ferratas are the Bernese Oberland with 32 routes and the Valais with 39 routes.
 In central Switzerland there are several routes around Lake Lucerne, in the Urner and Vierwaldstätter alps (15 and 17 routes respectively), with Engelberg developing into a notable centre for ferrata – here, the Fürenwand-Klettersteig is considered the "most spectacular".

 The range of routes is diverse: "action-packed" gorge routes (Alpine gorge in Saas Fee, Gorner gorge near Zermatt); panoramic routes onto 3000m peaks (Jegisteig [Jägihorn] and Mittaghorn Klettersteig, both near Saas Fee); high alpine challenges (Salbit-Kettenweg near Andermatt); and demanding athletic routes (Via ferrata San Salvatore near Lugano).
 The Rother guide considers that the most outstanding routes with regard to scenery and grading are the Braunwalder via ferrata in the eastern Swiss canton of Glarus and the Daubenhorn via ferrata near Leukerbad in the Valais.
 Also known as Leukerbadner Klettersteig (1&2), the latter is also the longest via ferrata in Switzerland.